-"All My Loving", the song with which the Beatles opened their first performance on The Ed Sullivan Show.
-A catchy tune, and a great lead vocal from Paul.
+- "All My Loving", the song with which the Beatles opened their first performance on The Ed Sullivan Show, boasts a catchy tune and a great lead vocal from Paul.

-The opening chord of "A Hard Day's Night".
-Perhaps their most memorable opening to any song, and still confounding guitarists who try to replicate it to this day.
-The rest of the song is just as memorable, and represents an early successful synthesis of two song fragments that didn't quite stand on their own (the verses and the bridge were originally planned for separate songs) but fit together like a hand in a glove.
+- The opening chord of "A Hard Day's Night" is perhaps their most memorable opening to any song, and still confounding guitarists who try to replicate it to this day.note The rest of the song is just as memorable, and represents an early successful synthesis of two song fragments that didn't quite stand on their own (the verses and the bridge were originally planned for separate songs) but fit together like a hand in a glove.

 Beatles for Sale (1964)

-The bluesy guitar riff that opens "Baby's in Black" is a winner, coupled with the colour imagery of its refrain ("Oh dear, what can I do / Baby's in black and I'm feelin' blue / Tell me oh, what can I do") and the plaintive vocal performances.
+- The bluesy guitar riff that opens and recurs throughout "Baby's in Black" is a winner, coupled with the colour imagery of its refrain ("Oh dear, what can I do / Baby's in black and I'm feelin' blue / Tell me oh, what can I do") and the plaintive vocal performances.

-The fade-in at the beginning of "Eight Days a Week" marks the song as a classic from the word "go".
+- The Fade In at the beginning of "Eight Days a Week" marks the song as a classic from the word "go".
 Although it does not quite fade in from total silence, it was still a bold move for its day.
 The rest of the song features more catchy vocal melodies from John and Paul.

-"You're Going to Lose That Girl" takes the message of "She Loves You" and turns it upside-down - instead of the singer trying to help the object of the song mend his troubled relationship, he is planning to swoop in and steal the girl when she inevitably leaves the uncaring object of the song.
+- "You're Going to Lose That Girl" takes the message of "She Loves You" and turns it upside-down - instead of the singer trying to help the object of the song mend his troubled relationship, he is planning to swoop in and steal the girl when she inevitably leaves the uncaring object of the song.
 One of the most inventively-structured songs the Beatles had written to date (the verses and chorus are in E major but the bridge is in G major), and with great vocal and instrumental performances all round.
 It also accompanies one of the film's most memorable sequences, showing the Beatles recording the song in a smoky studio, lit in reds and purples, with Paul and Ringo playing different instruments in different shots - as close as the films ever came to chronicling the magic that happened when the Fab Four were in EMI's Abbey Road Studio 1.

-"Ticket to Ride" is another example of a song in which a singer mourning a broken relationship is nevertheless singing an almost upbeat melody.
+- "Ticket to Ride" is another example of a song in which a singer mourning a broken relationship is nevertheless singing an upbeat melody.
 As well as a great lead vocal by John, it features some excellent guitar work from George, and an almost heavy metal-style drum part from Ringo.

 Rubber Soul (1965)

 - The album gets off to a flying - or driving - start with the opener, Paul's darkly comic "Drive My Car", with its humorous vocalisations of car horns ("Beep beep m'beep beep yeah!") and the revelation that the girl asking the singer to drive her car doesn't even have a car - "But I've found a driver and that's a start!"

-Then there's John's just plain dark "Norwegian Wood", featuring lyrics so good they later appeared in a volume of English verse and a memorable sitar riff from George.
+- John's just plain dark "Norwegian Wood" features lyrics so good they later appeared in a volume of English verse and a memorable sitar riff from George.
 "So, I lit a fire, isn't it good, Norwegian wood..."

-John's "Nowhere Man" stands out not just for the lyrics - the first by the Beatles not to explicitly address love between two people, but rather an attempt to reach a lonely man who lives in a world of his own (often interpreted to refer to John himself) - but for the rich, double-tracked three-part vocal harmonies in the verses.
+- John's "Nowhere Man" stands out not just for the lyrics - the first by the Beatles not to explicitly address love between two people, but rather an attempt to reach a lonely man who lives in a world of his own (often interpreted to refer to John himself) - but for the rich, double-tracked three-part vocal harmonies in the verses.
 The song also has a nice symmetry to it; after the first two verses, first bridge, instrumental break, and third verse and second bridge, the lads then backtrack lyrically through the second verse, first bridge, and first verse to finish where they began.
 The movie Yellow Submarine visually represents this.